lmaccherone/documentdb-utils/README.md

 Two things to keep in mind when trying to use expandScript:

-1. The require must be on it's own line and it must be in the form `myVar = require('myPackage')`.
+1. The require must be on its own line and it must be in the form `myVar = require('myPackage')`.
 You can do stuff with myVar, just make sure it's on a different line.
 2. The mixins can be written in either JavaScript or CoffeeScript but the main file must in CoffeeScript.
 This is something I could fix, but I didn't have the need personally so I didn't bother.
-The work around for this problem is to create a small CoffeeScript stub but put the bulk of your code in JavaScript that you `require()` from within your CoffeeScript stub.
+The work around is to create a small CoffeeScript stub but put the bulk of your code in JavaScript that you `require()` from within your CoffeeScript stub.

 So, it doesn't support the miriad different ways you can specify packages and requires.
 Many npm packages work out of the box, but others need some cleanup before they'll work.
 It's just doing string manipulation after all.
 However, it does give you an oportunity to modularlize your code and use some npm packages in your sprocs and UDFs.